pnp/sp-dev-fx-aces/samples/PrimaryTextCard-Dynamic-Announcements/README.md

 ## Summary

-This ACE card would be useful for organization use it to make Annoucements driven from SharePoint List.
-This dynamic ACE component can be used to add to Viva connection dashboard and drive the CardView and QuickView from SP list.
-It filters the data form SP list based on start date and end date and for each row.
+This ACE card would be useful for an organization use it to make Announcements driven from SharePoint List.
+This dynamic ACE component can be used to add to the Viva Connections dashboard and drive the CardView and QuickView from a SharePoint list.
+It filters the data from a SharePoint list based on the start date and end date for each row.
-Each row will represents the Card view with title and description and it can be configured from List if we want to open external link or display a Quick View.
-The Quickview adaptive card template and data is also read from column in SP list to resuse same card for diffrent scenarios.
+Each row will represents the Card view with a title and description and it can be configured from the List if we want to open external link or display a Quick View.
+The Quick View adaptive card template and data is also read from column in SharePoint list to resuse cards for different scenarios.

-This sample is for more like ACE component for read only information which can be displayed.

 ![Web part in Action](./assets/aceinaction.gif)

 ## Features

-- ACE component to show multiple cards/items form SP list at a time based on dates
+- ACE component to show multiple cards/items from a SharePoint list at a time based on dates
-- Same component can render diffrent Adaptive card format as Quickview based from individual SP list item
+- The same component can render different Adaptive card formats as Quick View based on individual SharePoint list item
-- On click of Card view, it will open either external URL or Quick view or no action based on the item's configuration(OnCardSelectionType)
+- On click of the Card View, it will open either an External URL or Quick view or no action based on the item's configuration(OnCardSelectionType)
-- There are columns for Quickview adaptive card json template and seperate column for data which will drive how quickview is rendered for particular item
+- There are columns for Quick View adaptive card json template and for JSON data that will drive how the Quick View is rendered for a particular item
-- To make the card dynamic, we can write PowerAutomate or something and update the JSON object in the column based on our requirement according to the adaptive card template.
+- To make the card dynamic, we can write PowerAutomate or to update the JSON object in the data column based on our requirement according to the adaptive card template.
-- Prev and Next button to navigate through diffrent items
+- Prev and Next button to navigate through different items
 - Option to create List from configuration Panel
 - Option to enable Auto Rotate card every 4 seconds
-- Same card be added multiple times on Dashboard pointing to diffrent lists.
+- Same card be added multiple times on Dashboard pointing to different lists.

 List Data Sample Screenshot
 ![Web part in Action](./assets/listsdataexample.png)